websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/roles-and-permissions/default-roles-reference.md

 ## Site Roles

-**Site Member:** The Site Member Role grants basic privileges within a Site, such as permission to visit the Site's private pages.
+**Site Member:** The Site Member Role grants basic privileges within a Site, such as permission to visit the Site's Pages.

 **Site Administrator:** The Site Administrator Role grants permission to manage *almost* all aspects of a Site including Site content, Site memberships, and Site settings.
 Site Administrators cannot delete the membership of or remove Roles from other Site Administrators or Site Owners.
 They also *cannot* assign other Users as Site Administrators or Site Owners.